Animal ownership has its rewards and its responsibilities.

 - If your dog is impounded in the City of Victoria, a $50, $100 or $150 penalty is added to impoundment fees if you do not possess a current dog licence.

 - Licences encourage owner accountability thereby increasing public safety and efficiency of animal control and pound operations.

 - Licence fees contribute to offsetting the full cost of operating an animal control and poundkeeping service by property taxpayers alone.

 - Licences also contribute to the cost of maintaining and supplying poop-bag dispensers.
 On average 120,000 bags are taken from dispensers each month - that's 1.4 million bags a year.

 - ACOs are tasked with the duty to ensure all dogs are licenced.
-Owners can be fined $125 per day for non-compliance.
+Owners can be fined (depending on the municipality) up to $125 per day for non-compliance.